 When passing the law, the governor said [E]: “Recognizing the competitive environment in the gaming industry and its importance to local communities, I signed this legislation to give gaming businesses within our state the tools to compete with surrounding states.
 I appreciate the opportunity to work with the legislature on this bill and am pleased that it did not include an expansion of gaming.”

 After regaining federal recognition in 1994, the Pokagon Band of Potawatomi Indians voted to purse casino gaming.
 While speculation was high that the tribe would construct a casino in South Bend or Elkhart in Indiana, these plans never surfaced, and in 2001, it was announced that that no casino would be built in the state.
 However, in 2012, the tribe said that it was planning the construction of a tribal village which includes a casino in South Bend [F].
-The casino is scheduled to open in 2018.
+The casino, Four Winds Casino South Bend, opened on January 16, 2018.

 The regulation and oversight of Indiana’s horse racing industry is the responsibility of the Indiana Horse Racing Commission [G], which aims to ensure, “that pari mutual wagering on horse races in Indiana will be conducted with the highest of standards and the greatest of integrity.”

 There are two horse tracks in Indiana, Hoosier Park which opened in Anderson in 1994 and Indiana Downs track in Shelbyville which opened in 2006.
 Five off track horse betting parlors are located in five Indiana cities, namely Fort Wayne, Indianapolis and Merrillville which are operated by Churchill Downs, as well as in Evansville and Clarksville, operated by Indiana Downs.